University Programs

 McNair Scholars Program

-The TRIO Ronald E. McNair Post-Baccalaureate Achievement Program (McNair Scholars Program, MSP) is a nationally recognized graduate school preparatory program funded by the U.S. Department of Education that prepares eligible students who aspire to attain doctoral degrees through paid undergraduate research/project internships and other academic services.
-Students from all disciplines who have completed at least 60 credits, are first generation students and have low-income status, or are from an underrepresented ethnic/racial background are encouraged to apply.
+The TRIO Ronald E. McNair Post-Baccalaureate Achievement Program (McNair Scholars Program, MSP) is a nationally recognized graduate school preparatory program funded by the U.S. Department of Education that prepares eligible students for graduate school (such as earning a Ph.D.) through paid undergraduate research/project internships and other academic services.
+Students from all disciplines who have completed at least 60 credits and are either a) first generation students and have low-income status or b) from an underrepresented ethnic/racial background are encouraged to apply.

-This program prepares undergraduate students for future graduate school success by offering key sequence of services.
-Some of the examples of the MSP services include: graduate school academic advising, undergraduate research, presentation experiences, financial support for room/board during the summer, 3-credit summer tuition waiver, personalized research faculty/mentor-matching, graduate school application process workshops and seminars, funding to present your research at conferences and/or visit prospective graduate schools, and graduate school application waivers.
+This program prepares undergraduate students for future graduate school success by offering key services such as: graduate school academic advising, undergraduate research, presentation experiences, financial support for room/board during the summer, 3-credit summer tuition waiver, personalized research faculty/mentor-matching, graduate school application process workshops and seminars, funding to present your research at conferences and/or visit prospective graduate schools, and graduate school application waivers.

 For more information about the McNair Scholars Program, visit our website at http://www.montana.edu/mcnair/, e-mail: mcnair@montana.edu, or call (406) 994-5072.